top of page

 Upon successfully completing the course, students will be able to:

-• Identify possible roles for teaching assistants at the Bloomberg School
+• Identify possible roles for teaching assistants (TA) at BSPH and the resources in place that support these roles

-• Successfully set up, use, and navigate the CoursePlus learning management system as needed for teaching assistant responsibilities
+• Apply technological tools to successfully set up, use, and navigate the CoursePlus learning management system

 Johns Hopkins University Teaching Academy: Phase 1 Requirement